 Reliability.
 As I have written previously, this is my top priority in any gun that I may carry or use for defense.
 I have read online that early models had some issues with reliability.
 Mine was made in April 2017 and has been very consistent when using proper ammo and ensuring the magazine is firmly seated.
 But I’m early in the process, so this is a work in progress.
 I am very encouraged so far and expect the gun will work whenever I need it to as long as I take proper care of it.

 Accuracy.
 When I first fired the gun, I missed the target entirely.
 In fact, I did that the next several shots, too.
 After seeing my initial misses, a shooting instructor I was out with suggested I needed to use a “death grip” to hold the gun.
 That did work, but that wasn’t how I wanted to shoot.
 I kept experimenting and finally found an easy cheat that works for me.
 I put direct backward pressure with my left index finger on the front of the trigger guard.
 It’s actually a somewhat natural grip posture, given the size of the gun.
 And it works like a charm.
 I was immediately far more accurate and consistent.
-I am still more accurate with the SR9c, but I am well into the acceptable range with the little SIG.
+Over time, I have become very accurate with this little gun.

 Grip.
 I like the grip on this gun, and I love the look of the “Black Diamondwood” grips.
 I have flirted with swapping out with the Hogue Black Rubber Grips, which should give additional control with the finger slots on the front of the grip, but these Diamondwood grips are just too pretty.
 For reference, I’m a 50-year-old male with medium hands, about 5’9″ tall.
 With the 6-round mag, you have to tuck your pinky under.
 With the 7-round mag, you get a full purchase.
 Both work fine, but I prefer using the 7-round mag.

 Recoil.
-Yes, it is a very small 9mm, but I’d say the recoil is about the same as a Smith & Wesson M&P Shield 9mm.
+Yes, it is a very small 9mm, but I’d say the recoil is just slightly more than a Smith & Wesson M&P Shield 9mm.
 The Shield is, I believe, one of the most popular carry guns out there, so the recoil is clearly not a major issue for many folks.
 The P938 has substantially less felt recoil to me than, say, a Ruger LC9s.
 OTOH, recoil is more noticeable than with my Ruger SR9c, but it’s shockingly soft for the size of the gun.
 I’ve switched over to using 147-grain bullets, and I think that helps with lower felt recoil.
 I expected shooting this gun to hurt, as some other micro 9s have done previously.
 But it didn’t.
 I can shoot it all day with no regrets.

 Appearance.
 Ok, so this isn’t really a huge factor for a defensive gun, but this is truly a drop-dead gorgeous little gun.
 If you don’t think this is an attractive gun, I can’t help you.
 The grips are really pretty, and the slide has special treatment to create a bi-tone look, which is complemented by the deep rear serrations.
 I would have preferred the type-face for “Equinox” on the slide to be a bit smaller, but it’s fine.